Phase-Field Methods for Spectral Shape and Topology Optimization: Sharp Interface Asymptotics for the Dirichlet Case

-Now, the spectral theorem for compact self-adjoint linear operators yields the first two claims of \eqref{itemSpec} as well as the decomposition
+Now, the spectral theorem for compact self-adjoint linear operators yields the first two claims of \ref{itemSpec} as well as the decomposition

 where $N(\mathcal{T})$ denotes the kernel of $\mathcal{T}$.
-The remaining assertions of (a) are established by applying the same techniques as in the proof of \cite[Thm.
-2]{Evans}.
+The remaining assertions of (a) are established by applying the same techniques as in the proof of \cite[Thm.~2]{Evans}.

-\textit{Proof of \ref{itemCF}.} Using the results above,the claim can be verified by proceeding similarly as in \cite[Thm.~3.2(b)]{Garcke}. \end{proof}
+\textit{Proof of \ref{itemCF}.} Using the results above, the claim can be verified by proceeding similarly as in \cite[Thm.~3.2(b)]{Garcke}. \end{proof}

-In general, due to possible cracks within the set $E^{\varphi}$, we can not guarantee that an eigenfunction $w$ of the limit problem vanishes on the whole of $\partial E^{\varphi}$.
-Nevertheless, we know from Remark~\ref{RemLimit}.\ref{itemCr} that $w=0$ on $\partial\left(\textup{int}(E^{\varphi}_c)\right)$ in the trace sense (provided that the boundary is sufficiently smooth), meaning that $w$ has trace zero at least on the \emph{outer} boundary of $E^{\varphi}$.
-For more details we refer to \cite[Sec.
-3]{Hecht}.

-In this sense, we understand \eqref{EW0} as the weak formulation of the following classical eigenvalue problem:
+In general, due to possible cracks within the set $E^{\varphi}$, we cannot guarantee that an eigenfunction $w$ of the limit problem vanishes on the whole of $\partial E^{\varphi}$.
+Nevertheless, we know from Remark~\ref{RemLimit}.\ref{itemCr} that $w=0$ on $\partial\left(\textup{int}(E^{\varphi}_c)\right)$ in the trace sense (provided that the boundary is sufficiently smooth), meaning that $w$ has trace zero at least on the \textit{outer} boundary of $E^{\varphi}$.
+For more details we refer to \cite[Sec.~3]{Hecht}.
+If $E^{\varphi}$ is actually an open set with Lip\-schitz boundary, then indeed $w\in H_0^1(E^{\varphi})=\tilde{H}_0^1(E^{\varphi})$ where $H_0^1(E^{\varphi})$ can be understood in the standard sense, meaning that the trace of $w$ vanishes on $\partial E^{\varphi}$.
+We thus interpret \eqref{EW0} as the weak formulation of the classical eigenvalue problem

-Note that in the weak formulation \eqref{EW0}, the boundary condition is included in the space $V^{\varphi}$ of test functions.
+where the boundary condition is included in the space $V^{\varphi}$ of test functions in a relaxed way.